Chippewa River (Wisconsin): Journey of a log

-By the 1850s, the loggers were binding the sawed pine lumber into rafts which were guided down the lower Chippewa to markets on the Mississippi.
-Above Chippewa Falls, though, the river was too rough and rocky for large rafts.
-Masses of individual logs were driven down by log drivers, sometimes called "river pigs."
 To make the drives more efficient and reliable, the loggers changed the river somewhat, dynamiting troublesome rocks, cutting trees that would snag logs, building up the banks in places, and damming the river and its tributaries.
-Around 1876, a dam and log-sorting works were built between Eau Claire and Chippewa Falls.
-In 1878 a large splash dam was built at Little Falls (modern Holcombe), with so much capacity that when fully opened, it could raise the Chippewa three feet 100 miles downstream.
+In 1878 a large splash dam was built at Little Falls (modern Holcombe), with so much capacity that when fully opened, it was said to raise the Chippewa three feet 100 miles downstream.
 Over the Chippewa and its tributaries, the loggers built at least 148 logging dams of various sizes and purposes.
+At the end of the drive, logs were captured in log booms and holding ponds above Chippewa Falls and Eau Claire, where they could be sorted and passed on to the owning sawmill.